Diabetes Questions for the Provider

 What concerns are found on a foot exam and who should be called?
 (PCP, podiatrist)

-Is it okay for us to trim toenails?
+Is it okay for individuals to trim their own toenails?

-What should my loved one eat or drink?
-What should they avoid eating or drinking?
+What should someone with diabetes eat or drink?
+What should be avoided?

 Should medication adjustments be made?